kerrydu/readraster/WORKFLOW.md

 ```

 ---
-## 5. Step 3A: Polygon Zonal Statistics with `gzonalstats` / 多边形区域统计
+## 5. Step 3A: Polygon Zonal Statistics with `gzonalstats` / `nzonalstats` / 多边形区域统计
 Use when you have AOI polygons (administrative boundaries, buffers, ecological zones).
-Two modes:
+Two modes for GeoTIFF, one mode for NetCDF:
 - Raster mode: Directly supply GeoTIFF and shapefile.
 - Vector mode: Supply an in-memory grid (from `gtiffread` or aggregated `ncread`) with x,y,value variables and shapefile.
+- NetCDF mode: Directly supply NetCDF file, variable name, and shapefile.

-### 5.1 Raster Mode
+### 5.1 Raster Mode (GeoTIFF)
 ```stata
 gzonalstats DMSP-like2020.tif using hunan.shp, stats("avg sum") clear
 ```
 Outputs one record per polygon with requested stats (avg, sum, min, max, std, count).

-### 5.2 Vector Mode
+### 5.2 Vector Mode (GeoTIFF)
 If you already transformed / pre-processed raster cells into a grid inside Stata:
 ```stata
 // Suppose dataset has lon lat nl_value